CamoCatX/camocatx.github.io/about.md

 ![](/assets/ninja1.png) Hello!
 My name is Nima, Welcome to my Website! ;)

-I am a Penetration Tester and Bug Bounty Hunter with Software Development Background.
+I am a Penetration Tester and Bug Hunter and have background in Software Development.

 I have been using computers and programming from an early age since the prehistoric MS-DOS ages (GW/QBasic and Foxpro) then Visual Basic 6 in old Windows versions and then C#, Microsoft Visual Foxpro, PHP, Javascript, Python... in Windows and Linux.